Last updated on November 2, 2022

 I’ve said before that monarch is a mechanic that doesn’t win games by itself.
 It’s usually not much more than a convenient advantage.
 So how do you win games with a monarch themed deck?

 I said it when talking about Queen Marchesa and Jared Carthalion, True Heir: you need to combine monarch with other strategies for it to work at its best.
 I’m gonna use the strategy of a deck I built as an example.
-I also have to mention that I haven’t updated this deck in about two years, so several cards from Commander Legends and other sets that could’ve been useful weren’t included.
+I also have to mention that I haven’t updated this deck in more than two years, so several cards from Commander Legends and other sets that could’ve been useful weren’t included.

 Commander (1)